uhlerlab/sccvae/README.md

 - `--ood-split` If OOD, which OOD split is being evaluated.

 # Figure replication
 To reproduce the figures from the paper.

+First, download zip files from https://drive.google.com/drive/folders/1rxHl_4EPdoLA-ahyO7Woa9kTa4UOhUrj?usp=sharing. `h5ad_datafiles.zip` and `outs.zip` go in `sc_causal`, and all `.zip` files under the subfolder `GEARS files` go under `sc_causal/GEARS/demo`.

 Starting in the root directory,
 ```
 cd sc_causal/visualize_paper_tables_and_figures
 python tables.py